neurodata/ndstore/docs/api/tile_api.rst

    :synopsis: Get a 512x512 tile from the database.
 This returns a simple Black and White tile.

    :param server_name: Server Name in NeuroData.
-In the general case this is openconnecto.me.
+In the general case this is cloud.neurodata.io
    :type server_name: string
    :param token_name: Token Name in NeuroData.
    :type token_name: string